|Register of Single-Line Sections

 The RailWest Register lists the method of working, configuration of equipment and dates of use (where known) for each single-line section.
 However the Register will not be a complete record for all single-line sections which ever existed in the West Country, as it would be virtually impossible to collate or present all that information.
 Many main lines were built originally as single-track and then were doubled in stages over the years, a process which lasted for example on the Great Western Railway in Cornwall until the early part of the 20th Century.
 The Register therefore, with a few exceptions, will concentrate on those branch and secondary lines which remained primarily as single-track for most of their existence.

-In general the Register provides details for the period from about 1900 onwards, but there is ongoing work to include details for earlier periods wherever possible.
-It is important to remember that the method of working and the type of equipment in use may have changed over the years.
+It is important to appeciate that the method of working and the type of equipment in use on any single-line section may have changed over the years.
 Much of the original information for the Register was taken from records of the British Railways period after 1948, so in many cases the method of working may have been changed at least once beforehand; for example, many of the sections listed as being worked by EKT would have been ETT or ETS before that and perhaps even TS&T originally.
-Furthermore, from about 1960 onwards it became the practice to use the term 'token' as a generic description for a staff, tablet or token regardless of the actual type, but as far as possible the entries in this Register will make the appropriate historical distinction.
+Furthermore, from about 1960 onwards it became the practice to use the term 'token' as a generic description for a staff, tablet or token regardless of the actual physical type, but as far as possible the entries in this Register will make the appropriate historical distinction.

 The actual block sections themselves sometimes changed as signal-boxes were closed or new ones were opened.
 This situation became more common from the 1950s onward, as lines were rationalised prior to closure and the numbers of signal boxes (and hence block sections) declined rapidly.
 Conversely several new sections appeared as parts of some double-track lines were reduced to single track in order to save on maintenance costs.
 However many of those new sections now fall completely within the control of one signal box and therefore are not worked by any of the 'traditional' methods.